Third COVID-19 Relief Package Passes as Pandemic Marks One Year

 - A family of four making $75,000 would pay $340 rather than $588 per month in premiums for benchmark coverage (5.4 instead of 9.4 percent of their income).
 A typical family could purchase a gold plan with lower deductibles and other cost sharing for about $440 per month (roughly 7 percent of income).

-An open enrollment period is open now through August 15 for anyone who wants to sign up for health insurance or change their current Marketplace plan.
+An open enrollment period will begin November 1 for anyone who wants to sign up for health insurance or change their current Marketplace plan.

 Streamlines process to qualify for ACA subsidies